Lead poisoning: Lead-containing products

-Lead can be found in products such as kohl, an ancient cosmetic from the Middle East, South Asia, and parts of Africa that has many other names; and from some toys.
-In 2007, millions of toys made in China were recalled from multiple countries owing to safety hazards including lead paint.
+Lead can be found in products such as kohl, an ancient cosmetic from the Middle East, South Asia, and parts of Africa that has many other names, and in some toys.
+In 2007, millions of toys made in China were recalled from multiple countries owing to safety hazards, including lead paint.
 Vinyl mini-blinds, found especially in older housing, may contain lead.

 Lead is commonly incorporated into herbal remedies such as Indian Ayurvedic preparations and remedies of Chinese origin.
-There are also risks of elevated blood lead levels caused by folk remedies like azarcon and greta, which each contain about 95% lead.
+There are also risks of elevated blood lead levels caused by folk remedies like azarcon and greta, powders containing lead tetroxide and lead oxide, respectively, which each contain about 95% lead.

 Ingestion of metallic lead, such as small lead fishing lures, increases blood lead levels and can be fatal.
 Ingestion of lead-contaminated food is also a threat.
 Ceramic glaze often contains lead, and dishes that have been improperly fired can leach the metal into food, potentially causing severe poisoning.
 In some places, the solder in cans used for food contains lead.
-When manufacturing medical instruments and hardware, solder containing lead may be present.
 People who eat animals hunted with lead bullets may be at risk for lead exposure.
 Bullets lodged in the human body rarely cause significant levels of lead, but bullets lodged in the joints are the exception, as they deteriorate and release lead into the body over time.

 In May 2015, Indian food safety regulators in the state of Uttar Pradesh found that samples of Maggi 2 Minute Noodles contained lead up to 17 times beyond permissible limits.
 On 3 June 2015, the New Delhi Government banned the sale of Maggi noodles in New Delhi stores for 15 days because it was found to contain lead beyond the permissible limit.
 The Gujarat FDA on 4 June 2015 banned the noodles for 30 days after 27 out of 39 samples were detected with objectionable levels of metallic lead, among other things.
-Some of India's biggest retailers like Future Group, Big Bazaar, Easyday and Nilgiris have imposed a nationwide ban on Maggi noodles.
+Some of India's biggest retailers like Future Group, Big Bazaar, Easyday, and Nilgiris have imposed a nationwide ban on Maggi noodles.
 Many other states too have banned Maggi noodles.